Seagate/nx-lyve-cloud-plugin/README.md

 [here](https://github.com/Seagate/cloudfuse).

-After installing cloudfuse, and copying the plugin file, restart the VMS and the plugin will appear in the System Administration tab.
+After installing cloudfuse, and copying the plugin file, restart the VMS and the plugin will appear in the System Administration settings windows.
 Then you can enter your S3 credentials and a mount will appear on the system connected to the cloud.
 This can be selected as a backup mount and video files will be backed up to the cloud.

 ## License

-Most of the project is licensed under the [Mozilla Public License](https://www.mozilla.org/en-US/MPL/2.0/) and the rest is under MIT; check the specific on each file to determine which is which.
+Most of the project is licensed under the [Mozilla Public License](https://www.mozilla.org/en-US/MPL/2.0/) and the rest is under MIT; check the specific license in each file to determine which is which.

 ### Third-Party Notices